-As the upgrade takes more than 6 hours, execute this update in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node.
-Do not run this command in background or with nohup option, as the upgrade will fail.
-Do not run any other Cisco VIM actions during upgrade.
-After upgrade, start using the newly created directory.
-Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
-After the upgrade, reboot the management node.
-Plan on VNF downtime to complete the upgrade on compute nodes with VNFs viafinish_upgrade_with_reboot option provided in vim_upgrade_o rchestrator.py: #./vim d +x vim_upgrade_orchestrator.py upgrade_orchestrator.py -i connected -s 4.0.0 -n 4.2.3finish_upgrade_with_reboot <", separated e nodes in quotes"> [-y] # -y if no interactive mode
+- As the upgrade takes more than 6 hours, execute the upgrade in an environment such as the management node KVM console, where a loss of network connectivity to the management node will not kill the shell where the upgrade orchestrator is running. - Do not run this command in background or with nohup option, as the upgrade will fail. - Do not run any other Cisco VIM actions during upgrade.
+After upgrade, start using the newly created directory. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. - 5.
+After the upgrade, reboot the management node. - 6.
+Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish_upgrade_with_reboot option provided in vim_upgrade_o rchestrator.py.
+Take the same vim_upgrade_orchestrator.py command line as was used in Step 4, and append --finish_upgrade_with_reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example: